BUS122Room/CIRules122/README.md

 *These computers are managed by Braydon, Reese, and Zach.
-Contact one of them for asistance!
+Contact one of them for assistance!